michel4j/epr-clocked/README.md

 than that, the particles are recorded sequentially in time.
 This means it won't work to simply assume that the nth particle in one file is a pair with the nth particle of the other file.
 This also means 99.9% of emitted particles are paired.
-Removing this feature will render this simulation meaningless.
+Removing this *feature* will render this simulation meaningless.
 However, 99.999% should work just as well.
+Provided the simulation run for a long enough time.

+NOTE: This only affects the source, the stations will still detect every emitted particle, ie 100% detection efficiency.
+However, this *feature* makes it necessary to do matching during data analysis just as it is done in every real EPR-experiment, and takes away the need to assume that the particles have already been pre-matched for us, which is a common mistake in discusions surrounding Bell's theorem and experiments.

 2) `station.py`: